PaulNonatomic/ServiceLocator/README.md

 - Cancellation support with `CancellationToken`, including `MonoBehaviour.destroyCancellationToken`
 - Robust error handling and service rejection mechanisms
 - Automatic scene tracking for services with a fallback cleanup method when scenes are unloaded
+- Service validation for checking if MonoBehaviour services are valid or destroyed
+- Configurable feature toggles via the Service Locator Window settings tab

 ## Usage